We meet virtually every Thursday.

 If you like to Rock, this is the show for you!
 Arts Council combines music, drama and dance to bring you a Rockin’ Good Time!
 The Rock Cafe occurs around March and attracts many talents from all sorts of musical backgrounds.
 Please be warned, it might get loud!

-Arts night is an annual talent show held at the end of the school year, showcasing a cross-section of artistic talents of students and staff of Assumption.
+Arts night is a spring talent show held at the end of the school year, showcasing a cross-section of artistic talents of students and staff of Assumption.
 Students sing, dance, play instruments, act, show home-made videos, display artwork and even perform unusual acts.
 Front of house, lighting and sound are all managed by students.
-Auditions are open to everyone.

 Visit https://bestbuddies.ca/ for more information